pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 pre-provisioned resources against claims because it has no understanding about the parameters.

+The entire state of a resource can be determined by looking at its ResourceClaim (see [API below](#api) for details), for example:

+- It is allocated if and only if `ResourceClaimStatus.Allocated` is non-nil and points to the `AllocationResult`.

+- It is in use if and only if `ResourceClaimStatus.ReservedFor` contains one or more users.
+It does not matter whether those users, usually pods, are currently running because that could change at any time.

+- A resource is no longer needed when it has a `DeletionTimestamp`.
+It must not be freed yet when it is still in use.

 Some of the race conditions that need to be handled are:

 - A ResourceClaim gets created and deleted again while the resource driver